-- Don't leave buckets lying around if you have small children - they're a drowning hazard.
+- Don't leave full buckets lying around if you have small children – they're a drowning hazard.

 - Don't store untreated greywater for more than 24 hours; if you can't use it, don't keep it.

-- If someone in your family is sick with gastro, flu or another contagious disease, stop using the greywater for the duration.
+- If someone in your family is sick with gastro, flu or another contagious disease, stop using the greywater till they're better.

 - Don't water herbs, vegetables, or pot plants without access to other kinds of moisture.

-- Keep the greywater underground, or under mulch – this helps prevent evaporation, as well as keeping it away from kids and pets.
+- Keep the greywater underground or under mulch – this helps prevent evaporation and keeps it away from kids and pets.

-In our latest laundry detergent review we tested the washing water for chemicals that could harm your garden.
-Check out our review for an in-depth look at which detergents we'd recommend for grey water reuse, but we found the components most likely to cause problems are phosphorus, salinity, sodium and pH to varying degrees.
+In our laundry detergent reviews, we tested the washing water for chemicals that could harm your garden.
+We found the components most likely to cause problems are phosphorus, salinity, sodium and pH to varying degrees.

 - Clay soils can deal with more phosphorus because the phosphorus binds to clay minerals and doesn't leach away.